Foot & ankle · Joint preservation

 Biologic application typically performed arthroscopically or through minimal open access

-Non-weight bearing essential to allow the biologic scaffold to consolidate
+Non-weight bearing is essential to allow the biologic scaffold to consolidate

 Progressive weight-bearing and specialized physical therapy to stimulate cartilage growth